Johnabell/riskv/README.md

 We follow the [Rust code of conduct](https://www.rust-lang.org/policies/code-of-conduct).

+The moderation team consists of:

+* John Bell (@johnabell)
+* Andy Balaam (@andybalaam)

-Currently the moderation team consists of John Bell only.
-We would welcome more members: if you would like to join the moderation team, please contact John Bell.
+We welcome more members: if you would like to join the moderation team, please contact John Bell.

 ## Licence